VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 Now, run the application again.
 You should see a capsule in the middle of the screen if you're lucky because it's falling down.
 Fast! 🚀

+{% include _alert.html type:'success' title: "You learnt how to add a 3D capsule to the scene and how to add it to the root scene so it becomes part of the scene graph.
+The capsule is falling down because it has no collider to interact with the ground." %}

 ## Step 4: Control the Camera - Look Around! 🖱️

 Maybe we should at least look around the scene and view the capsule from different angles as it falls into the void 😠?

 Let's add a 3D camera controller using the `Add3DCameraController()` method. 🎮 This extension adds basic camera functionality, allowing you to interact with the camera through keyboard and mouse inputs.
 Specifically, it attaches a regular `SyncScript` to the camera with custom logic to handle camera movement.

+Your game would have your implementation how camera works which requires your specific game.

 Time to refresh those mouse agility skills!

 ```csharp
 // This was updated: Add a camera controller for basic camera movement